diegoparis10/denoise_NIRCam/README.md

 Description:

-1/f noise introduces random vertical and horizontal stripes into the JWST NIRCam images.
+1/f noise introduces random vertical and horizontal stripes inside the JWST NIRCam images.

-*denoise_NIRCam* has been developed to remove stripes from each row/column subtracting its median value, obtained masking objects and DQ-flagged pixels as better as possible.
+*denoise_NIRCam* has been developed to remove stripes from each image row/column subtracting its median value, obtained masking objects and DQ-flagged pixels .
 The object masks are obtained by running SExtractor (Bertin & Arnouts 1996) and then dilating the resulting segmentation image, applying a careful procedure to dilate objects depending on their ISOAREA: the segmentation of objects having an ISOAREA lower than the desired threshold is dilated using a 3x3 convolution kernel and the desired dilation d in